-Absences for five days due to illness or injuries will be excusable if you:
+Absences for five days or more due to illness or injuries will be excusable if you report to the Medical Department and provide a valid BIW Employee Return to Work Certification Form (or Cardiac Return to Work form):.

-- a) Report to the Medical Department on your first day back to work. - b) Provide a valid medical report which describes the illness, treatment, and verification that you were unable to work and what dates the illness kept you out of work.
-The medical report must be completed and written by a licensed board-certified physician or chiropractor or by a healthcare provider working under the license of a board-certified physician or chiropractor (physician assistant, nurse practitioner) based on their personal observations and treatment.
-(Non-occupational cases require a valid medical note describing dates of total incapacity, omitting diagnosis, and treatment.) - c) If your note is found to be unacceptable, you will have five (5) days to provide a proper note.
-Should you not provide an acceptable note by the end of the five (5) day period, you will be terminated.
+- a) Report to the Medical Department on your first day back to work. - b) Provide a valid medical report which describes the illness, treatment, and that you were unable to work and what dates the illness kept you out of work.
+The medical report must be completed and written by a licensed board-certified physician, or chiropractor, or by a healthcare provider working under the license of a board-certified physician or chiropractor (physician assistant, nurse practitioner) based on their personal observations and treatment.
+(Non-occupational cases require a valid medical note describing dates of total incapacity, omitting diagnosis, and treatment.) - e) If your note certification form is found to be unacceptable incomplete, you will have five (5) days to provide a proper note.
+Should you not provide an acceptable note by the end of the five (5) day period, you will be terminated the medical department will work with the employee and the Union Benefits Committee to ensure they understand what is incomplete.
+The employee may be put to work through the return to work, stay at work process or placed on unpaid administrative leave pending evaluation of their medical and employment status.